risk-first/website/Home.md

 ### Part 2: [The Risk Landscape](Risk-Landscape)

-Although we talk a lot about [Hidden Risk](Risk) here, [Hidden Risks](Risk) are often very similar across different software projects.
+Risks are often very similar across different software projects.
 And, if you know about them, you can look for them.
-This section attempts to list them for you:
+This section attempts to break them down for you:

  - [The Risk landscape](Risk-Landscape)
  - [Feature Risk](Feature-Risk)